 - Improved relationships with other stakeholders

-For the 2019 campaign, NIOSH created three new videos to highlight motivational stories of those involved in the Stand-Down.
-Watch these inspirational testimonials highlighting OSHA, the Kentucky FACE program, and the business perspective from BrandSafway.
-The new infographics (see one example at right) are valuable tools for succinctly communicating the messages of fall prevention.
+For the 2019 campaign, NIOSH created four new videos to highlight motivational stories of those involved in the Stand-Down.
+Watch these inspirational testimonials highlighting OSHA, the Kentucky FACE program, the business perspective from BrandSafway as well as the insurance and small business perspective.* The new infographics (see one example at right) are valuable tools for succinctly communicating the messages of fall prevention.
 Another new resource from NIOSH is the aerial boom lift simulator which allows workers to navigate multiple hazards while gaining safety knowledge in a realistic workplace setting.

 What Can You Do to Prevent Falls in Construction?
 Participate in the Campaign:

 - Order your free 2019 Stand-Down hard hat stickers and fall-related Hazard Alert Cards here